robotnic/angular-xmpp-services/README.md

     //Here is the angular magic.
     //If the model has changed and needs rerender,
-    //the factory will trigger the digest cycle by send a notification
+    //the factory will trigger the digest cycle by sending a notification
     $scope.xmpp.watch().then(function(data){
         console.log("disconnect - you have to login again");
     },function(error){